harish-shivaram/shilly-jekyll/_art/monet.md

 He spent the summer of 1866 at Ville d’Avray, near Paris, and it was there that he painted _Women in the Garden_.
-He worked, as usual, out of doors, and had a trench dug in the garden into which his huge canvas - about eight-and-a-half feet by six-and-a-half feet - was lowered, and a pulley arrangement was rigged up so that he could reach the top.
+He worked, as usual, out of doors, and had a trench dug in the garden into which his huge canvas &mdash; about eight-and-a-half feet by six-and-a-half feet &mdash; was lowered, and a pulley arrangement was rigged up so that he could reach the top.
 Light interested him more than anything, and he was concerned to reveal the fact that colour only exists in terms of light, and that it changes in all the normal variations of daylight and shadow.

 [![Women in the Garden](/images/art/monet_1.jpg){:.image .right}](/images/art/monet_1.jpg){:.popup}
 The scene in the garden is a study of the effects of sunlight filtering through